Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Some Cats Need a Short Adjustment Period

-Most cats adapt quickly to a stainless steel litter box, especially if the litter itself stays the same.
+Most cats adapt quickly, especially if the litter stays the same.
 However, some cats are sensitive to changes in their environment.

-Setting the new box beside the old one for a few days often helps make the transition easier.
+Placing the new box next to the old one for a few days can make the transition easier.

 Noise Can Be Slightly Different

 One small difference is sound.
-When a cat digs or scratches in a metal litter box, it can produce a faint scraping noise that plastic boxes don’t make.
+When a cat digs or scratches in a metal box, it can create a faint scraping noise that plastic boxes don’t make.

 For most cats this isn’t an issue, but it can be noticeable in very quiet homes.